openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 For example, when adding a URL to the ``href`` attribute of an anchor tag (``<a>``), it should already be properly URL-escaped, and would need to be HTML-escaped at the time it is added to the HTML.
+When you see ``&`` between query parameters as an ``&amp;`` in your HTML page source, you can rest easy.

 .. note:: If the entire URL is user provided, additional validation is required.